gwen-interpreter/gwen-web/doc/START.md

 home directory is much more convenient since Gwen knows where to find it.

 ### Flood IO Challenge

-Before walking you through gwen's web engine in detail, we have included a feature and a meta file allowing you to see a gwen in action whilst it automates the [Flood IO script challenge](https://challengers.flood.io/start)
+Before walking you through gwen's web engine in detail, we have included a feature and a meta file allowing you to see Gwen in action whilst it automates the [Flood IO script challenge](https://challengers.flood.io/start)

 The flood io challenge will put any automation script through a series of